 1. Difficulty of Registration.

-About a hundred years ago, both political parties were caught stuffing ballot boxes with bogus votes, and the states decided to make it more difficult for a person to vote.
+In the early years of the 20th century, both political parties were caught stuffing ballot boxes with bogus votes, and the states decided to make it more difficult for a person to vote.
 So most of them set up a host of voting requirements, including registration at least 10 to 30 days before an election.
 Most other democracies make it much easier for a citizen to vote.
 For example, some countries automatically register their citizens to vote.
 In the United States, the citizen is responsible for his or her own registration.
 States that have permitted same-day registration have seen slightly higher voting rates than other states.

 2. Difficulty of Absentee Voting.